pocketbase/benchmarks/README.md

 - **auth** - Tests various auth related HTTP APIs (auth with password, token refresh, etc.).

-- **fetch** - Tests the read HTTP API performance (listing records, generating new tokens, etc.).
+- **search** - Tests the read HTTP API performance (listing records, generating new tokens, etc.).
-    It also contains scenarios with mixed list and update tests to observe how mixed read/write operations affects each other.
+    It also contains scenarios with mixed list and update tests to observe how mixed read/write operations affect each other.

 - **custom** - Tests for custom Go and JS code (routes, middlewares, hooks, etc.).